Employment Law FAQ

 Your employer will have written grievance procedures and you should follow these.
 It is likely these will say that you should raise your grievance informally at first and that if your grievance remains unresolved you should put it in writing.
 The procedures are also likely to say that a meeting will then be held with you to discuss your grievance (at which you have a right to be accompanied) and that you have a right of appeal against their decision.
 The NHS Trust may also have a written policy on harassment, which may be relevant.
 If the matter is not resolved satisfactorily, you may have a remedy under employment legislation, in the Courts for personal injury (if for example you have suffered stress or mental illness) and under the Protection from Harassment Act 1997.

 WHAT LOCATIONS DO YOU SERVE?

 I live in London.
 Which areas of London is Knight-Webb Solicitors near?

-We serve areas of London including South London, Dulwich, Lewisham, Bromley, Croydon, Southwark and Lambeth.
-If you would like to visit us our address is Knight-Webb Solicitors, 54 Atlantic Road, London SW9 8PZ.
+We serve areas of London including South London, Dulwich, Brixton, Lewisham, Bromley, Croydon, Southwark and Lambeth.
+In-person appointments are available at our office at 54 Atlantic Road, London SW9 8PZ or The Department Store Studios, 19 Bellefields Road, Brixton, London SW9 9UH.
 We also serve clients nationwide and offer appointments by teleconferencing and videoconferencing.
 For more information please contact us.
-We can also arrange appointments in central London.